 She said construction is expected to begin next week and the aim is to have the building completed by March 2021.

-The home will provide enhanced around-the-clock support for four children and will able to house people ranging in age from two to 18.
+The home will provide enhanced around-the-clock support for four youth up to age 18.
 The building will have an open design that will flow together.

 Singh said it is being designed to meet the sensory needs of children with autism, such as by selecting wall colours that are not overly stimulating and having sound barriers.

 "The less the sensory overload, the less stressful the environment is and the more calming and productive it will be," she said.

 Despite these design features, Singh said it will feel just like any other house.
 She said the space will be tailored to the interests of residents.